anshium/anshium.github.io/cg_codebase.md

 this->v = Normalize(Cross(this->w, this->u));
 ```

 Now comes an interesting part.
-Having a biscuit, if you like.
+Have a biscuit, if you like.

 ```cpp
 // Pixel delta vectors